 Propionic Acidemia is an autosomal recessive branched-chain organic acidemia, characterized by a deficiency of the propionyl-CoA carboxylase enzyme, which helps in the normal breakdown of several essential amino acids.
 It is caused by mutations in PCCA and PCCB genes.

 Patients may initially present some minor symptoms including poor feeding, vomiting, loss of appetite, hypotonia, and lethargy.
-Later, most children will show different degrees of motor, social and language delay.
-They also show more serious medical problems, including neutropenia, cardiac abnormalities, periodic thrombocytopenia, hypogammaglobulinemia, developmental retardation, seizures, and coma.
-Death is likely, if the condition is not intervened with.
+Most children with propionic acidemia display different degrees of motor, social, and language delay.
+They may also have other clinical features, including neutropenia, cardiac abnormalities, periodic thrombocytopenia, hypogammaglobulinemia, developmental retardation, seizures, and coma.
 In most cases, the condition presents itself in the infantile stage.
-However, it may also rarely manifest itself in a childhood form, which is less severe, and is triggered by stress conditions, such as fasting, or infections.
-In the US, recorded incidence of the disease is about 1 in every 35,000 live births.
-However, in some other populations, the incidence is much higher.
-These include the Inuit population of Greenland, some Amish communities, and the Saudi population.
+Rarely, it may manifests during childhood, triggered by stress conditions, such as fasting, or infections.